hanrick2000/Sean-s-Cheat-Sheet/algorithms/graph.md

 - Each node has one pointer
 - The root has empty pointer
-- Each subset can be represented by the root
+- Each subset only have one root

 ```
 1 -> 2 -> 3